Stuck at the Same Weight? 5 Ways to Break a Strength Plateau

 November 20, 2025

-LoadMuscle Team
+LoadMuscle

 It happens to everyone.

 You go to the gym, load up the bar, and it won't budge.
 You try again next week.
 Same result.
+Three weeks in a row, nothing moves.

-Welcome to the Plateau.
+Welcome to the strength plateau.

 Here are 5 proven ways to smash through a wall and get your progress back on track.